CPG-KFUPM/GeoSIRR/README.md

 3. Validates the generated output for format and topological correctness.
 4. Visualizes the result using Matplotlib.

+It can also [refine](#refining-sections) existing sections based on additional user instructions.
+Apart from that, users can [ask](#) questions related to the generated sections.

 ## Prerequisites

 - Python 3.12